Availity/availity-react/README.md

 ```

 ## Additional Notes
-We use `data-testid` for for unit tests to use for grabbing unique attributes.
+We use `data-testid` for unit tests to use for grabbing unique attributes.
 If you are using `availity-workflow@6.0.0` or later it will be removed for you in production builds.
-However, if you are not you will need to add the following babel plugin to remove it:
+However, if you don't want it and not using workflow, you will need to add the following babel plugin to remove it:
 - [babel-plugin-jsx-remove-data-test-id](https://github.com/coderas/babel-plugin-jsx-remove-data-test-id)

 ## License